MischaU8/yumyum/unsorted/patch-holes_WsX74st-mMI.md

 Uploaded: 2023-04-18

-yum yum Floyd here with a quick look at patching holes and plasticity when constructing assets using methods such as lofting you often end up with holes or open boundary edges you can patch
+yum yum Floyd here with a quick look at patching holes in Plasticity when constructing assets using methods such as lofting you often end up with holes or open boundary edges you can patch